Supervised Dimensionality Reduction for Big Data

-Figure~\ref{f:properties} shows a two-dimensional scatterplot (left) and misclassification rate versus dimensionality (right) for each simulation.
-Figure~\ref{f:properties}{A} shows a three class generalization of the Trunk example from Figure \ref{f:cigars}{B}. \Lol~can trivially be extended to more than two classes (see Section \ref{sec:LOL} for details), unlike \Road~which only operates in a two-class setting.
-Figure~\ref{f:properties}{B} shows a two-class example with many outliers, as is typical in modern biomedical datasets.
-A variant of \Lol, ``Robust \Lol'' (\Rlol), replaces the standard estimators of mean and covariance with robust variants, thereby dramatically improving performance over \Lol~(and other techniques) in this noisy setting.
-Figure~\ref{f:properties}{C} shows an example that does not have an effective linear discriminant boundary because the two classes have orthogonal covariances.
+Figure~\ref{f:properties} shows a two-dimensional scatterplot (left) and misclassification rate versus dimensionality (right) for each simulation. { The top $C-1$ embedding dimensions for \Lol~ correspond to the performance after projection onto the class-conditional means, and \Rrlda~ corresponds to the performance of projection onto the class-conditional covariance matrix.} Figure~\ref{f:properties}{A} shows a three class generalization of the Trunk example from Figure \ref{f:cigars}{B}. \Lol~can trivially be extended to more than two classes (see Section \ref{sec:LOL} for details), unlike \Road~which only operates in a two-class setting.
+Figure~\ref{f:properties}{B} shows a two-class example with many outliers, as is typical in modern biomedical datasets. {A variant of \Lol, ``Robust \Lol'' (\Rlol), replaces the standard estimators of the mean and covariance with robust variants (the class-conditional medians and robust covariance \cite{cran2020Oct} respectively), thereby dramatically improving performance over \Lol~(and other techniques) in noisy settings.
+Hereafter, \Lol\ will refer to the version of \Lol\ with a robust estimate of the first moment, and a truncated estimate of the second moment, as a robust first moment tends to make little difference when a robust estimate was not necessary, and improved performance when a robust estimate was warranted.
+We do not use a robust estimate of the second moment, as typical robust estimates of the second moment available in standard numerical packages require $d < n$. which is unsuitable for wide data. } Figure~\ref{f:properties}{C} shows an example that does not have an effective linear discriminant boundary because the two classes have orthogonal covariances.
 Another variant of \Lol, Quadratic Optimal \Qda~(\Qoq), computes the eigenvectors separately for each class, concatenates them (sorting them according to their singular values), and then classifies with \Qda~instead of \Lol.
-For all three scenarios, either \Lol---or its extended variants \Rlol~and \Qoq---achieves a misclassification rate comparable to or lower than other methods, for all dimensions.
-These three results demonstrate how straightforward generalizations of \Lol~can dramatically improve performance over other projection methods.
+For all three scenarios, either \Lol---or its extended variants \Rlol~and \Qoq---achieves a misclassification rate comparable to or lower than other methods, for all dimensions. {These three results demonstrate how straightforward generalizations of \Lol~under the \Xox~framework which incorporate alternate or robust moment estimates} can dramatically improve performance over other projection methods.
 This is in marked contrast to other approaches, for which such flexibility is either not available, or otherwise problematic.

-\subsection{\Lol~is Computationally Efficient and Scalable}
+\subsection{\Xox~is Computationally Efficient and Scalable}

 When the dimensionality is large (e.g., millions or billions), the main bottleneck is sometimes merely the ability to run anything on the data, rather than its predictive accuracy.
 We evaluate the computational efficiency and scalability of \Lol~in the simplest setting: two classes of spherically symmetric Gaussians (see Appendix~\ref{sec:simulations} for details) with dimensionality varying from 2 million to 128 million, and 1000 samples per class.
 Because \Lol~admits a closed form solution, it can leverage highly optimized linear algebra routines rather than the costly iterative programming techniques currently required for sparse or dictionary learning type problems~\cite{Mairal2009}.
 To demonstrate these computational capabilities, we built \sct{FlashLOL}, an efficient scalable \Lol~implementation with R bindings, to complement the R package used for the above figures.